Everything You Need To Know About Compound Exercises

-"I like to do some core work to get the body ready to move.
-This also engages your body to connect your top [half] to your bottom half before bigger lifts", Travis said, which can help you execute the move properly and with better form, something important for injury prevention.
-Planks and their variations, as well as bear crawls, are a few examples.
+“I like to do some core work to get the body ready to move.
+This also engages your body to connect your top [half] to your bottom half before bigger lifts,” Travis said, which can help you execute the move properly and with better form, something important for injury prevention.
+Planks and its variations, as well as bear crawls are a few examples.

 4.Can Prime Your Body for Daily Activities

-During an isolation exercise, you don't need to maintain tension in other muscles.
-"You can curl the weight up and down without engaging the other parts of your body", Travis said.
-On the other hand, recruiting more muscle groups and joints in a compound exercise forces your body to do extra work to kick in and stabilise itself, he said.
+During an isolation exercise, you don’t need to maintain tension in other muscles.
+“You can curl the weight up and down without engaging the other parts of your body,” Travis said.
+On the other hand, recruiting more muscle groups and joints in a compound exercise forces your body to do extra work to kick in and stabilize itself, he said.

-For instance, the farmer's carry—where you walk holding onto weights or other heavy objects—perfectly mimics the muscle activation (and grip strength) that occurs when carrying groceries.
-Of course, compound exercises can't do it all.
-If you are after specific aesthetic goals (for example, to grow a specific muscle group), then you'll probably focus most of your efforts on isolation exercises, Travis said.
+For instance the farmer’s carry — where you walk holding onto weights or other heavy objects — perfectly mimics the muscle activation (and grip strength) that occurs when carrying groceries.
+Of course, compound exercises can’t do it all.
+If you are after specific aesthetic goals (for example, to grow a specific muscle group), then you’ll likely focus most of your efforts on isolation exercises, Travis said.